winesapOS/winesapOS/README.md

 ## Features

-- **Any AMD or Intel computer can run mac-linux-gaming-stick.** This project is not limited to Macs.
+- **Any computer with an AMD or Intel processor can run Mac Linux Gaming Stick.** This project is not limited to Macs.
 - **All Intel Macs are supported.** Linux works on most Macs out-of-the-box these days.
 Drivers are pre-installed for newer hardware where native Linux support is missing.
     - [Linux on Mac compatiblity guide](https://github.com/Dunedan/mbp-2016-linux).
     - [snd_hda_macbookpro](https://github.com/davidjo/snd_hda_macbookpro) provides a sound driver for newer Macs with Cirrus sound board chips.